 Although cheap or even free VPN services exist, the large majority of these don’t work in China, and their performance leaves a lot lacking.

 Because of this, I recommend that you choose a VPN that you can be sure will work once you’re in China and is fast enough to watch streaming videos.

 Accessing the Internet in China is relatively easy.
 The majority of bars, cafés, hotels, and airports have free Wi-Fi for customers.

 If you want to always be connected via your telephone, getting a prepaid SIM card with data is easy and cheap.
 Click here to read our complete guide on prepaid SIM cards for China.

 It’s possible to access the Internet via roaming with some international telephone companies.
 However, I recommend carefully checking whether your company offers roaming in China, and what are the costs (they tend to be very high).
 Personally, I don’t recommend this option to avoid unpleasant surprises on your telephone bill.

 In China, there are multiple platforms similar to YouTube, the most popular of which are Youku (优酷) and Tudou (土豆).
 However, on these platforms, the majority of users are Chinese, and they don’t exactly have the same functionality as YouTube.

 In addition to Youku and Tudou, there are many other video platforms, which means a good idea is to use the Chinese search engine Baidu (similar to Google).
-Its video search selection is very well organized and very useful for finding videos within the tidal wave of Chinese video platforms.
+Its video search section is very well organized and very useful for finding videos within the tidal wave of Chinese video platforms.